-Buying an LCD projector is not an insignificant investment, so you'll want to think carefully about how you're going to use the projector so you can match the features you need with the best price point.
-For instance, an LCD projector's brightness is a key buying factor, but if you're not planning to frequently give presentations in large conference rooms or classrooms, you may not need high performance in this area.
-These key buying factors will help you choose an LCD projector.
+Buying a projector is not an insignificant investment, so you'll want to think carefully about how you're going to use the projector so you can match the features you need with the best price point.
+For instance, a projector's brightness is a key buying factor, but if you're not planning to frequently give presentations in large conference rooms or classrooms, you may not need high performance in this area.
+These key buying factors will help you choose a projector for your business.

 LCD, DLP Projection

 LCD (Liquid Crystal Display) and DLP (Digital Light Processing) are competing projection technologies similar to those used on TV sets.
 See Understanding the Differences between LED, LCD and DLP Projectors.
 Manufacturers tend to favor either LCD or DLP; for example BenQ uses DLP technology whereas Epson's projectors are LCD.

 SVGA (800 x 600), XGA (1024 x 768), 1080P (Home Theatre), WXGA (1280 x 720 Widescreen), SXGA (1280 x 1024) or UXGA (1600 x 1200) ?
 The higher the projector's resolution, the higher the price.
 If you will use your LCD projector mainly for PowerPoint presentations, the SVGA resolution will be fine, while XGA is a good choice for displaying numerical data.
 You'll only need the higher resolution LCD projectors if you need fine details to be accurately displayed.

 If you mainly need to display high definition video from HDTV broadcast or Blu-Ray media then a 1080P (Home Theatre) projector might be preferable.